Concordium/concordium-dapp-examples/low-code-nft-marketplace/market-ui/README.md

 ## Deploy

-Currently the browser wallet does not allow to deploy modules to Concordium chain.
-However [node-cli](https://github.com/chainorders/concordium-contracts-node-cli) and [concordium client](https://github.com/chainorders/concordium-contracts/tree/main/concordium-client) can be used to deploy contracts
+Currently the [browser wallet](https://github.com/Concordium/concordium-browser-wallet) does not allow to deploy modules to Concordium chain.
+However [concordium client](https://github.com/chainorders/concordium-contracts/tree/main/concordium-client) can be used to deploy contracts

 ## Interact